temporalio/edu-errstrat-java-code/demos/error-progagation/README.md

 and the error messages are propagated back up to the starter, preserving the stack traces and adding breadcrumbs so you can see the path it took.

-Below is a diagram of how this process:
+Below is a diagram of how this process works:

 ```mermaid
 sequenceDiagram